scottkf/massuploadutility/readme.txt

 TODO
 -------------------------------------------------------------------------------
--- Still need to figure out what to do for error checking if a file fails to validate, rollback or skip?
-	Currently just skipping and highlighting
--- Repopulate the upload list (or don't delete) if a file fails to upload for whatever reason -- Add {#} variables or something so a field can change dynamically -- Check for html5 support before doing anything
+-- Repopulate the upload list (or don't delete) if a file fails to upload for whatever reason -- Add {#} variables or something so a field can change dynamically
--- Add options for which sections can be mass uploaded

 Installation